Visper22/Sleep-Disorders-Datasets/README.md

 *Published: Oct.
 24, 2013.
 Version: 1.0.0* **VER**

 The Sleep-EDF database comprises 197 whole-night polysomnographic (PSG) sleep recordings originating from two studies: the Sleep Cassette Study and Data (SC) and the Sleep Telemetry Study and Data (ST).
 The SC dataset includes 153 records collected from 1987 to 1991 for a study on age effects on sleep in healthy Caucasians, without sleep-related medication.
 Subjects wore a modified Walkman-like cassette recorder to collect two PSGs of about 20 hours each over two consecutive day-night periods at home while maintaining normal activities.
 The ST dataset includes 44 files collected in 1994 for study on temazepam effects on sleep in caucasians with mild difficulty falling asleep but otherwise healthy.
 Two records of 9h were collected for each patient using a miniature telemetry system, one following temazepam intake and the other after placebo intake.
-In literature this data base has been mostly used for sleep stage scoring [(He et al. 2022)](https://doi.org/10.1016/j.compbiomed.2022.106044), [(Li. et al. 2023)](https://doi.org/10.1016/j.compbiomed.2023.107477), [(Zhao et al. 2024)](https://doi.org/10.1016/j.bspc.2023.105615)
+In literature this data base has been mostly used for sleep stage scoring [(He et al. 2022)](https://doi.org/10.1016/j.compbiomed.2022.106044), [(Abdulla et al. 2023)](https://www.sciencedirect.com/science/article/pii/S1386505623000187), [(Li. et al. 2023)](https://doi.org/10.1016/j.compbiomed.2023.107477), [(Zhao et al. 2024)](https://doi.org/10.1016/j.bspc.2023.105615)

 - 197 PSG records from 2 studies: 153 20h long records from 74 subjects (SC) and 44 9h long records from 22 subjects (ST)
 - 12 bits per sample